CoconutMacaroon/Hangman/README.md

 ## Downloading

-### Pre-built binaries (portable)

-Go to the releases tab and download the latest releast for your platform.

-### Running from source

-> NOTE: This is always the latest changes, so it is NOT recomended if you don't have experiance with npm/node.js.
-This is for running it via `npm`.

-Clone the repo.
-Go into the repo (in a shell).
-Run `npm install` and run `npm start`.
-This will run the app.

 ### Building from source

-> NOTE: This is always the latest changes, so it is NOT recomended if you don't have experiance with npm/node.js.
-This is also how to BUILD this into a executable, not run it from source.
+> NOTE: This needs a shell, so it is NOT recomended if you don't have experiance with npm/node.js.
 Clone the repo.
 Go into the repo (in a shell).
-Run `npm install`.
-This is IMPORTANT.
-Then run `electron-packager . --extra-resource="resources/dict.txt"`.
-This will take some time, and then there will be an folder called something like `Hangman-win32-x64`, which is where the .exe is.
-Specifically, `Hangman.exe` is the game.

-### Uninstalling

-Portable version - delete the folder with the app Building from source - It depends.
-The most common way is delete the folder that you cloned the repo to
+Run `npm start`.

 ## Releasing